SOP Writing

 Use formal academic English.
 No contractions ("don't" → "do not").
 No colloquial phrases.
 Proofread at least three times.
 Ask someone whose first language is English (or who writes professionally) to review it.

 If you're applying for an undergraduate degree in the UK, you apply through UCAS — a centralised system.
+The UCAS guide to writing a personal statement gives the official requirements.
 Your personal statement is:

 If you're applying for a postgraduate degree, you apply directly to each university through their own portal.
 Each has a separate SOP with different word limits and prompts.

-How to Tailor One SOP for Multiple Universities
+How Do You Tailor One SOP for Multiple UK Universities?

 For paragraph 4 (why this university), create a separate document for each university listing: